 We understand that each data point represents a moment when we connected with a real person — where their willingness to engage provided a glimpse into their values, hopes, and sometimes fears.
 Every engagement recorded in our database reflects a point when a person believed that something we were offering them could make a difference and that their participation could matter.

 That is a precious resource, a loadstone with great enough value to businesses, political leaders, and social institutions that they would bend toward the intent of the tens of millions of people who built it as those institutions sought to harness its value.
-We have known for many years that we could sell our data for a lot of money, but we believed that the paths to realize that revenue would undermine the data’s true commercial value and not reflect the purpose of the users who generated it.
+We have known for many years that we could sell our data for a large profit, but we believed that the paths to realize that revenue would undermine the data’s true commercial value and not reflect the purpose of the users who generated it.

-We see a bright future ahead, as we seek to firmly establish our approach to data and business in the broader marketplace and further develop our values-based models and audience segments.
+We see a bright future ahead as we seek to firmly establish our approach to data and business in the broader marketplace and further develop our values-based models and audience segments.
 As we do so, we will also continue to explore the unique capabilities of the blockchain as a way to stake the value of our database into a tokenized ecosystem built to trade a new currency of engagement as a new tool for empowering people and democratizing the use of data and more justly sharing the benefits of its creation.